Spain Digital Nomad Visa Guide (2024)

 Drawback #1: Low English proficiency index

-Applicants for a Spanish digital nomad visa should know that Spaniards do not speak English very well and have a low English proficiency index.
+Applicants for a Spanish Digital Nomad Visa should know that Spaniards do not speak English very well and have a moderate English proficiency index.
+Furthermore, in the 2023 English Proficiency Rankings, Spain took 35th place among 113 countries that participated in the survey.

 🎓 Pumble Pro Tip